Drill4J/agent-dotnet/README.md

     - `Drill4dotNet.vcxproj` to build the COM DLL `Drill4dotNet.dll`;
     - `Drill4dotNetPS.vcxproj` proxy/stub DLL (not used);
     - `Drill4dotNet-Tests.vcxproj` unit tests for `Drill4dotNet.vcxproj`;
+      - This project automatically downloads and installs NuGet package `gmock.v1.10.0` to `./packages` folder;
   - `HelloWorld` folder with a couple of sample C# projects:
     - `HelloWorld.csproj` to build an application to run in .NET Core 3.1 runtime;
     - `HelloWorldFramework.csproj` to build an application to run in .NET Framework 4.x CLR;